I grew up in the town Bodø in Northern Norway. After a while I moved south and have now settled in central Oslo.

 I have toured with many different bands all over Norway, and many countries in Europe.
 I have also been able to go over to the US a couple of times to meet my banjo heroes, and educate myself about bluegrass music and banjo playing with lessons and at workshops.

-The last years have given me many opportunities to perform as a singer, and I sing lead and/or high tenor garmony in most of my musical projects.
+The last years have given me many opportunities to perform as a singer, and I sing lead and/or high tenor harmony in most of my musical projects.

 Together with band colleagues Jakob Folke Ossum and Nikolai Storevik, I launched the bluegrass music school Grasrota Musikkskole in 2020.
 The school offers private banjo, guitar, fiddle and mandolin lessons.